 Los Glaciares National park also has some spectacular hikes, and I’d highly recommend exploring the ones around Mount Fitz Roy or El Chalten while in the area.

-The Jujuy Province
+Best Places to Visit in Argentina: The Jujuy Province

 submitted by Julie from Why Not Ju